 - Arms: (3 sets of 12)

 Calf raises (holding two 8 kg weights)- 4 sets of 20)

-Avoid excessive cardio as this will decrease muscle growth but will help tone up.
+If you’re aim is to put on muscle, avoid excessive cardio as this will decrease muscle growth- although it will help you tone up.
 Treadmills can feel like hamster wheels so make a date of a cardio session- jog in the park or play sports so you don’t collapse of boredom from staring at a monotonous gym all day. .

 The American College of Sports Medicine recommends that adults get at least 150 minutes of moderate-intensity cardio exercise per week.
 This can be achieved through spending 30 to 60 minutes working out moderately five days per week or spending 20 to 60 minutes working out vigorously three days per week.